chl49/Grid-Diffusion-App-Master/README.md

 ## Features
 - img2img generation using prompt specification
-- range selection for denoising strength and CFG scale using sliders
+- range selection for denoising (strength) and CFG scale (guidance) using sliders
 - resampling of denoising strength and CFG scale parameters by selecting 2 images

 ## Setup